Hong Kong has a timber-trafficking problem.

 That approach, however, is not viable on a large scale.
 Though at least some of the stockpile will be used to make “non-profit” traditional furniture by university artisans, according to the SCMP, only four percent of the stockpile was judged suitable for non-commercial uses.

-Alex Hofford, of WildAid, told Coconuts HK that timber should be “immediately destroyed” to prevent it re-entering the legal market.
-The AFCD proposed destruction — which would see the wood dumped in a landfill, as incineration was deemed too costly — as the “last resort.”
+Alex Hofford, of WildAid, told Coconuts HK that timber should be “immediately destroyed” to prevent it from re-entering the legal market.
+The AFCD, meanwhile, sees the wood’s destruction — which would involve dumping it in a landfill, given the cost of incineration — as a “last resort.”

 “It’s a very big challenge,” Chen Hin Keong, a timber trade program leader for TRAFFIC, said of the conundrum around the seized stockpiles.